-At DCAF , we consider good security governance as central to achieving the Sustainable Development Goals and preventing the outbreak and reoccurrence of conflict
+At DCAF, we consider good security governance central to achieving the Sustainable Development Goals and preventing the outbreak and recurrence of conflict

 The goal of this work is to make states and people safer.

 Throughout our work we adhere to the principles of impartiality, local ownership, inclusive participation and gender equality.
 These principles not only guide our programmes and engagement with national partners but also how we work as an organization.

 What does DCAF do?